covalenthq/bsp-agent/README.md

 `--replica-bucket` - lets the BSP agent know the “bucket-name” for cloud storage of block replica specimens/results (currently only google cloud storege is supported)

-`--segment-length` - allows the BSP operator to configure the size of each uploaded object (AVRO compression containing as many as specified block specimens in a single uploaded object)
+`--block-divisor` - allows the operator to configure the number of block specimens being created, the block number divisible only by this number will be extracted, packed, encoded, uploaded and proofed.

 `--proof-chain-address` - specifies the address of the proof-chain contract that has been deployed for the CQT network (local ethereum network for this workflow).

 `--consumer-timeout` - specifies in how many seconds the BSP agent stops waiting for new messages from the redis pending queue for decode, pack, encode, proof, store and upload.

 `--log-folder` - specifies the location (folder) where the log files have to be placed.
 In case of error (like permission errors), the logs are not recorded in files.

+`--ipfs-service` - specifies the IPFS node as service to be used for block specimen uploads, supported options are `pinata` and `web3.storage`.

 ## <span id="docker">Docker</span>